makerspet/makerspet.github.io/_pages/shipping-policy.md

 <h4 class="h4">Domestic Sales Tax</h4>

-<p>Domestic sales tax rates vary depending on location.
-Our online store solution provider
-<a href="https://ecwid.com">Ecwid</a> calculates domestic sales tax automatically for us.</p>
+<p>Domestic sales tax is applied only if the shipping destination address is in California.
+We do not collect any tax you live in any other state or outside USA.<p>

 <p>To get sales tax exemption, email us (support at makerspet.com) a fully-filled out copy of your most recent Tax Exempt Certificate, with our information included in the Seller Fields.
 Once process your data, your orders will be tax exempt.</p>